B Psych (Hons), D Clin and Health Psychology

 Elizabeth uses a variety of evidence based therapy styles, including Cognitive Behaviour therapy, Acceptance and Commitment therapy, Dialectical behaviour therapy, Motivational Interviewing and Mentalisation Based Therapy.

-Elizabeth works with children, families, adolescents and adults.
+Elizabeth works with adolescents and adults.
 She accepts referrals for:

 - Depression and other mood disorders